bucs110a0spring22/ch-10-lab-erodrig6/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+Changed both the x and y coordinates of its internal rectangle object by a random value: -1, 0, or 1 (in the enemy class)

 #### Unique Feature
- < Describe the unique feature you added >
+ Added projectile.py so an image travels across the screen

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+N/A

 ## REFERENCES:
- < List any outside resources used >
+geeksforgeeks

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+N/A